We recommend viewing this page on a desktop pc-laptop or tablet for a better viewing experience.

 Heacham also had a platform for trains to Wells Next to Sea, the West Norfolk branch.

-Trains left Heacham on a straight trajectory to Hunstanton, passing the West Norfolk Junction to the right with a line off to Wells Next to Sea.
+Trains left Heacham on a straight trajectory to Hunstanton, passing the West Norfolk Junction to the right.
 Passing through fields, the train came to its next crossing, the South Beach Road crossing at Hunstanton.

 The line today